tibbotech/tibbotech.github.io/plus1_layers/src_switch.md

 There are several repos (bootloaders and kernel) hosted in two locations:

-* SunPlus "development" repos hosted internally, accessible by key request;
+* SunPlus "development" repos hosted internally, accessible with key by request;
 * Tibbo "release" repos are hosted at GitHub, publicly available;

 Public Tibbo repos are used by default.